 Looking for engaging and informative virtual lessons for your child or virtual classroom?
 The College of Physicians of Philadelphia offers a variety of educational programs catering to all ages and intellectual levels with such subjects as health, science, and history.
-All our lessons confirm with Common Core and National Health Education standards.
+All our lessons confirm with applicable education standards.

 COVID-19 Note: The College of Physicians is closely monitoring the COVID-19 pandemic and will adjust program offerings based on local, state, and federal health recommendations.
 Currently, all educational programming will be offered virtually (book your virtual lesson today).
 Check out Mütter @ Home for a host of fun, educational activities for all age groups.